An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: Feasible Region Extensions

 \subsection{Degenerate Feasible Regions}

-It is possible to further extend the feasible region to dynamic gaits in quadrupeds (\eg a trot or a pace) were only one or two point contacts are established with the ground at the same time.
-In these cases the classical support polygon collapses to a line connecting the two point feet in case of double stance or to a point in the case of a single stance.

-This extension of the feasible region to degenerate cases is made numerically possible by assuming the presence of an infinitesimal contact torques at the feet.
-In particular, we assume that the feet can exert a small torque component tangential to the ground $\tau_x$ and $\tau_y$, but we assume that the foot cannot perform any contact torque orthogonal to the ground $\tau_z$.
-We include these wrench components in the constraint (III.b) of Algorithm \ref{alg:IP}: we update the matrix $\mathbf{B}$ in Eq. \ref{eq:force_constraint_matrix} to embed, for each contact $i$, not just the constraints on the contact forces (\ie linearized friction cone constraint $\mathbf{b}_i^{cone} \in \Rnum^{4 \times 3}$) but also a box constraint $\mathbf{b}_i^{box} \in \Rnum^{4 \times 2}$ on the contact torques $\tau_x, \tau_y$.
-The values $\tau_x^{lim}, \tau_y^{lim}$ represent the infinitesimal limits of the box constraint on the contact torque tangential to the ground in the foot location:
+It is possible to further extend the feasible region to dynamic gaits in quadrupeds (\eg a trot or pace) were only one or two point contacts are established with the ground at the same time.
+In these cases, the classical support polygon collapses to a line connecting the two point feet in case of double stance or to a point in the case of a single stance.
+As a result, the possible solution space becomes infeasible in the absence of contact moments.
+This extension of the feasible region to degenerate cases is made numerically possible by assuming the presence of infinitesimal contact torques at the feet as constraints on the problem to render it feasible.
+In particular, we assume that the feet can exert a small torque component tangential to the contact surface plane $\tau_x$ and $\tau_y$, but no contact torque orthogonal to the plane $\tau_z$.
+This corresponds to the case of feet with a small non-zero surface, able to adjust the location of the \gls{cop} within the contact surface.
+Such assumption is a numerical (heuristic) assumption introduced solely for the feasibility of the problem.
+We include these wrench components in the constraint (III.b) of Algorithm \ref{alg:IP}: we update the matrix $\mathbf{B}$ in \eqref{eq:force_constraint_matrix} to embed, for each contact $i$, not just the constraints on the contact forces (\ie linearized friction cone constraint $\mathbf{b}_i^{cone} \in \Rnum^{4 \times 3}$) but also a box constraint $\mathbf{b}_i^{box} \in \Rnum^{4 \times 2}$ on the contact torques $\tau_x, \tau_y$.
+The values $\tau_x^{lim}, \tau_y^{lim}$ represent the infinitesimal limits of the box constraint on the contact torque tangential to the surface plane in the foot location:

-Because of the non-zero values of the contact torque limits $\tau_x^{lim}$ and $\tau_y^{lim}$, the feasible region portrayed in Fig. \ref{fig:degenerate_regions}, appears as a narrow stripe with finite area, although it should be regarded as a one-dimensional segment.
+Because of the non-zero values of the contact torque limits $\tau_x^{lim}$ and $\tau_y^{lim}$, the feasible region portrayed in Fig. \ref{fig:degenerate_regions} appears as a narrow stripe with finite area, although it should be regarded as a one-dimensional segment.
 Indeed, the feasible region in this double point-contact case corresponds to a segment whose length is determined by the robot's actuation limits.
 In presence of external wrenches acting on the platform, this segment will move away from the line connecting the two feet along the projection plane.